 The DrVAX community consists of a YouTube channel at https://youtube.com/c/drvax, a website at https://drvax.com and a user discussion group focused on home based desktop manufacturing at https://forum.drvax.com.

 From 2006 until early 2018 I was the founder and CEO of DialogTech.
-Stepping away from day to day responsibilities as the Executive Chairman I now work with the executive team and the board of directors to maximize the next stage of the DialogTech evolution.
+Stepping away from day to day responsibilities as the Chairman I now work with the executive team and the board of directors to maximize the next stage of the DialogTech evolution.

 DialogTech provides the only platform for end-to-end call attribution and conversion essential for data-driven marketers.
 DialogTech’s platform solves one of the most pressing challenges in today’s mobile-first world by eliminating the black hole inbound calls create in understanding true marketing performance.
 And as marketers face mounting pressure to drive not only leads but revenue, DialogTech’s platform empowers marketers with the call attribution data needed to confidently invest in campaigns that drive calls, as well as the conversion technology necessary to convert callers into customers.
 DialogTech serves as a strategic partner to over 5,000 enterprises, agencies, and fast-growing companies across a wide variety of industries.
 For more information visit www.dialogtech.com